Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

-with $\lim_{k \to \infty} t_k=+\infty$ and a sequence of integers $\{n_k~:~k=0,1,2, \ldots\}$ so that $g^t A \tilde V' \in F_{n_k}$ whenever $t_k<t<t_{k+1}$.
-Furthermore, $n_{k+1}=n_k \pm 1$ for each $k \geq 0$. \end{proposition} In other words, the lift of a recurrent geodesic gives rise to a walk on the integers.
+Furthermore, $n_{k+1} \in \{n_k +1, n_k-1\}$ for each $k \geq 0$. \end{proposition} In other words, the lift of a non-divergent geodesic on $O(2) \bs \SL_\pm(2,\R)/ V'$ to a geodesic on $O(2) \bs \SL_\pm(2,\R)/ \tilde V'$ gives rise to a walk on the integers.
 We'll call this walk the {\em coding walk} of the geodesic $g^t A \tilde V'$. \begin{proof} If this is not true, then the geodesic change regions only finitely many times.
 Then the geodesic eventually stays in one region, say $F_n$.
-But, we can see that the only geodesics that stay within $F_n$ forever are geodesics which exit the cusp $\infty_n$, or which limit to a boundary point.
-(The region $F_n$ is an annulus with parabolic monodromy.) \end{proof}
+But, we can see that the only geodesics that stay within $F_n$ forever are geodesics which exit the cusp $\infty_n$ or which exit the preimage of the convex core of $O(2) \bs \SL_\pm(2,\R)/ V'$ in $F_n$.
+(The region $F_n$ is an annulus with parabolic monodromy.)
+Both possibilities contradict the non-divergence of $g^t A V'$ in $\SL_\pm(2,\R)/V'$. \end{proof}

-The coding walk turns out to be useful in characterizing the ergodic properties of the straight-line flow on covers of the ladder surface $(S,\alpha)$.
-We now state our main result.
+The following is a tool which will be useful to obtain convergence in $\tilde O_{\Z_2}(S_L,\alpha_L)$ using the coding walk.